Skip to Content

 Armed Services Required Documents

-Request Explanation: This request will provide Anniston Army Depot (ANAD) with an efficient Main Gate and Entry Control Facilities (ECF).
+Request Description: The project allows Anniston Army Depot (ANAD) with an efficient Main Gate and Entry Control Facilities (ECF).
 The main gate and entrance control facilities should include an Access Control Point (ACP), Commercial Vehicle Inspection Facility (CVIF), Visitor Control Center (VCC), and roadway infrastructure necessary to provide efficient incoming and outgoing flow from ANAD.
-Project also includes all necessary utility services and connections, fire protection, parking areas, information systems, signage, site improvements, and demolition of currently utilized facilities that are replaced as part of the project.
+The project will provide Anniston Army Depot with funding for necessary utility services and connections, fire protection, parking areas, information systems, signage, site improvements, and demolition of currently utilized facilities that are replaced as part of the project.

 Financial Disclosure Certification